 Fate brings two other women from the other end of the economic divide to them.
-One is Zubaida, a student whose clothes conceal boxing shorts.
+One is Zubaida (Mehar Bano), a student whose clothes conceal boxing shorts.
 The other woman doesn’t bother to hide her identity.
 Batool (Nimra Bucha) is a proud convict, having served a long prison sentence for murdering her husband.

 The quirky quartet, aided by Zubaida’s hacker boyfriend Shams (Kashif Hussain) and Jugnu’s assistant Dilbar (Sarmed Aftab Jadraan), recruit more women to their cause.
 The outliers who flock to this oasis of rebellion include a prostitute, a pair of ex-cons and a trans woman.
 Business is swift and lucrative, but the cracks appear soon enough.
 Why are we only helping rich housewives when our goal is to liberate all women, Zubaida wonders.